 Communicating effectively with every parent and student in our classes is a challenge, but one that we embrace!
 We provide handouts to your child after class on a regular basis to keep you informed as to special programs and updates, plus we keep our website current with as much information as possible.
 Please check spokanegymnastics.com regularly to stay informed about your child’s gymnastics program.

 Should you have questions, don’t speculate or assume, ASK!
 Please don’t hesitate to ask your coach questions.
 Our service desk staff is available to answer questions as well.
 You should always be able to reach a service desk staff by calling the gym at 533-9646.

 SERVICE ANIMALS WELCOME AT SPOKANE GYMNASTICS

-Due to liability, and our mascots KC and Jemma being protective of their environment, we ask that you do not bring your pets to Spokane Gymnastics.
+Due to liability and our mascots Jemma, Kai and Simeio being protective of their environment, we ask that everyone leave their pets at home.
 Especially during warmer temperatures, please do not leave pets in your vehicle!
-ADA certified service animals are welcome, but we respectfully ask that you do not bring your pets in our facility.
-If you need a place for your dog during class, please check in at the service desk, and we would be happy to give you access to our outside kennel.
+ADA certified service animals are welcome; please simply update us at the service desk so we can move our gym mascots.
+We respectfully ask that you do not bring your pets into either facility.
+If you need a place for your dog during class, please check-in at the service desk, and we would be happy to give you access to our outside kennel.